Rolling Plate/Sheet Metal Techniques

 Types of Sheet Metal/Plate Rolling Machine

-According to the arrangement of the upper and lower rolls, the types of plate rolls are generally divided into four types: 2-roll plate rolling machines, symmetrical 3-roll plate rolling machines, asymmetrical 3-roll plate rolling machines(initial pinch plate rolling machine), and 4-roll plate rolling machines.
+According to the arrangement of the upper and lower rolls, the types of plate rolls are generally divided into four types: 2-roll plate rolling machines, symmetrical 3-roll plate rolling machines, asymmetrical 3-roll plate rolling machines(initial pinch plate rolling machines), and 4-roll plate rolling machines.

 Among them, the symmetric 3-roll plate roll has an double pinch plate rolling machine, variable geometry plate rolling machine, and top roll variable geometry plate rolling machine, the special structure allows them to perform both symmetrical or asymmetrical rolling plate.